Debt Relief Order

 If you have decided that a DRO is the right option for you, we will put you in contact with a professional insolvency practitioner, should you need further help or advice with the mediation process, we’ll be right here to help.

-A Debt Relief Order costs £90, the fee will be paid directly to the Insolvency Service.
-The fee you pay is non-refundable.
 You’re only able to apply for a DRO once every six years.
 It’s important that the information you provide on your application is accurate.

 Windfall During a DRO